longmaker2/MindCare/README.md

 https://youtu.be/sGepfbtpCOo

-Analysis of  the results and how they achieved or missed the objectives in the project proposal with the supervisor.
+Analysis of  the results and how I achieved or missed the objectives in the project proposal.

 https://docs.google.com/document/d/1ndavCCUKBWmEi2BoIczrs38Iwepr5g7VvlHKB_dlork/edit?tab=t.0